bafflingscience/goodtech.tips/content/posts/notes/note.c-sharp.md

 // 0.333333333333333
 // 0.3333333333333333333333333333
 ```
-The `M` suffix on the numbers is how you indicate that a consttant should use the `decimal` type.
+The `M` suffix on the numbers is how you indicate that a constant should use the `decimal` type.

 Notice that the math using the decimal type has more digits to the right of the decimal point.